 - Determination of active surface area, dispersion and average crystallite size

-Dr. Rishi Gupta earned his doctorate and post-doctoral degrees from the University of Delhi, and he is currently employed as an Application Specialist with Anton Paar India's Characterization Division in Gurugram, Haryana.
+Dr. Gupta earned his doctorate and post-doctoral degrees from the University of Delhi, and he is currently employed as Technical Manager with Anton Paar India's Characterization Division in Gurugram, Haryana.
 He has over 15 years of expertise working with catalytic reactions and analytical instruments.
 Dr. Gupta has over 40 international papers to his name, with around 3000 citations.
-Dr. Gupta also has extensive experience in porous material characterization and catalyst efficiency evaluation utilizing Gas Sorption Techniques, and has led various training programs on the subject.
+Dr. Gupta also has extensive experience in porous material characterization and catalyst efficiency evaluation utilizing Gas Sorption Techniques and has led various training programs on the subject.

 Get free access now!

 Simply fill out the form below to receive free access to tools and restricted content.